Nicotinate N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and nicotinate, whereas its two products are S-adenosylhomocysteine and N-methylnicotinate.
+The enzyme catalyses a methylation reaction in which nicotinic acid is converted to trigonelline (N-methylnicotinate).
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:nicotinate N-methyltransferase.
 Other names in common use include furanocoumarin 8-methyltransferase, and furanocoumarin 8-O-methyltransferase.
 This enzyme participates in nicotinate and nicotinamide metabolism.